kuberca/k8s-vector/README.txt

 clean.py to remove all the special chars like :;\/

 # pipeline to  train the language model
-1. combine all success test case service logs
+1. combine all service logs
 2. run rmtime.sh
 3. run clean.py
 4. run fasttext -skipgram -input test.log -output model/k8s